Knoxville's Civic Coliseum upgrades complete, construction continues in Civic Auditorium

 - A new center-hung, four-sided video panel system and scoreboard.

 Hockey fans can see all the changes for yourself Friday, Oct.
-12 at the Ice Bears Game.
-The Ice Bears are kicking off their new season at home against the Huntsville Havoc.
+11 at the Ice Bears Game.
+The Ice Bears are kicking off their pre-season exhibition at home against the Huntsville Havoc.
 The game starts at 7:35 p.m.

 Click here for ticket information.